|About Sandhills Genealogical Society Family Trees

 NOTICE TO ALL SANDHILLS FAMILY TREES USERS: Do not load any new stuff

 into the system at this time.
-Because of growth problems, we are making a few changes.
-These
+Due to growth pains and technical issues, we are making a few

-changes should not drastically affect your use of the site.
-The ‘Story’ section below is being
+changes.
+These changes should not drastically affect your use of the site.
+The ‘Story’ section

-redesigned and rewritten.
-The pics and data files are being re-categorized/indexed.
-So pending
+below is being redesigned and rewritten.
+The pics and data files are being re-

 OUR INTRODUCTION WITH A BLESSED GREETINGS TO YOU,